Charged With DUI ?

 You will eventually have to use these details in court, so the more you can remember, the better.

 Even one witness can go a long way towards helping you out in court.
-Rack your brains to see if you can come up with any who could help you out.
+Do your best to uncover anyone who could help you out.

 Who saw you directly before the stop?
 Who saw you right after?
 Was anyone else present in the car?